bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 ```

 #### Design Throwable Class
-When the user enters an empty string when initializing, it will throw `NameError.noName`.
+When the user enters an empty string when initializing, the init method throws `NameError.noName`.
 ```swift
 class Course {
   var name: String